Introduction

 Different Interpretations

-3. There is no more weekly day to keep.
+- There is no longer a weekly day to keep.

 How important is the Sabbath for God’s people?
 In today’s study, we will analyze the main foundations that validate the observance of the Sabbath as a day of rest within the Bible itself.
-This study does not aim to analyze the validity and historicity of Sunday as being or not a day of rest, as well as the arguments presented by the third group, regarding the fact that there is no longer a weekly day to be observed.
+This study does not aim to analyze the validity and historicity of Sunday as a day of rest, nor the arguments presented by the third group, regarding the fact that there is no longer a weekly day to be observed.
 Obviously, both interpretations (2 and 3) will be answered indirectly by the analysis of this study.

 It is also important to consider that there are those who are indifferent to this issue.
 For these people, I ask that you pray to God and carefully analyze what will be presented below.
 This subject is divided into the following topics: